 Amid skyrocketing prices in the Egyptian capital, and the inability of many people to provide the basic needs, including food, residence, healthcare, education, and clothing, Cairenes' taste for leisure has been all but crushed.
-Their only means for amusement on these entertainment Nile boats, which cost EGP 10 (about $0.5), a relatively affordable sum for the middle and lower-middle class.
+Their only means for amusement on these entertainment Nile boats, which cost EGP 10 (about $0.5), a relatively affordable sum for the middle class and the poor.

 However, poverty in Egypt exists on several scales.
 A sizable segment of the population exists on next to nothing, living well below the poverty line.
 It is to this segment that these Nile dancers belong.

 They are the destitute “street girls”, renting their services out to boat-owners by the hour to entertain passengers.